-- Timely delivery of bills and statements – we have continued to upgrade our billing systems since the Retail Market Review changes that were introduced in April 2014 to make bills clearer.
+- Timely delivery of bills and statements – we continue to upgrade our billing systems to make bills clearer.
 Performance continues to improve and we will continue to work to get all bills and statements out promptly.

 - Accuracy of bills and statements – we are working to ensure that every payment made by customers is recorded on the next bill or statement sent.
 Where a delay in identifying and recording a payment prevents this we have introduced a check to ensure that the missing payment is included next time.